sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 #### Third method: JS

-The JS honeypot uses a combination unique ID rotation, forced entry and JavaScript.
+The JS honeypot uses a combination of unique ID rotation, forced entry, and JavaScript.

-Most robots do not enable JavaScript for improved spamming rate, making this form field very effective.
+Most robots do not enable JavaScript for an increased spamming rate, which makes this form field very useful.

 Like the second method, the unique ID rotation prevents robots from learning what to target.
-It also outputs a "textarea" field which must be emptied.
-This field is automatically emptied and hidden when the visitor uses a JavaScript-enabled browser.
+It also outputs a "textarea" field which must be emptied by the user.
+However, this field is emptied and hidden automatically when the visitor uses a JavaScript-enabled browser.

 If the user doesn't have a JavaScript-enabled browser, these fields will be shown: